-Use your globe's mounting ring to draw and measure the shortest route between the globe.
+Use your globe's mounting ring to draw and measure the shortest route between Europe and North America that is south of the 60°N line of latitude.
+Draw the route on the globe.
 What is this route and how far is it?
 (1.)

 Next find the shortest routes between Africa and North America and between Africa and South America.
 Draw them on your globe.
-What are these routes and how long are they?
+What are these routes and how long are thev?
 (2.)

 Now look at the distances across the Pacific Ocean.
 What is the shortest route between Asia and mainland North America and how long is it?
 Remember to keep your route south of the 60° latitude line.
+(3.)

 What is the shortest route between any point in Asia and the continent of South America?
 Start your measurement in Asia at the eastern tip of Papua New Guinea at 11°S/151°E. (4.)

 What is the shortest route between Australia and South America?

-(5.)
-Of all the routes measured above, which was the shortest?
+Of Il the routes measured above, which was the shortest?
 (6.)